allanstocco/smithandbrown/README.md

 The web platform is structured as follows

 - **frontend:** This folder contains the front end part that displays the landing page that allows the users to interact with the application.
 - **API:** This folder contains the API funtions and models which can be called from the front end.
-This API folder contains the funtions and models for products, files, comments, orders.
+This API folder contains the funtions and models for users-profile, products, pictures, comments, orders.
 This folder also have all serializers to validate the incoming data.
 - **Inventory:** The Inventory folder handles the models and funtions relating to the main Django app.
 - **user:** This folder app handles the models and funtions relating to users.